-This is a re-post of an essay I wrote earlier this month for the Lowy Institute.
+This is a local re-post of a piece I wrote for the Lowy Institute a few weeks ago.

 Department of Political Science & Diplomacy